FTLam11/fronk-tolks/elixir-intro.md

 ```

 `FastFibonacci` uses a tail call optimization resulting in a more
 performant solution.
-There is only *one* recursive call.
-In particular,
+There is only *one* recursive call per function
-`find` calls itself as the last operation, so Elixir does not push
+call.
+In particular, `find` calls itself as the last operation, so Elixir
-another stack frame (stack level too deep LOL), it instead performs a
+does not push another stack frame (stack level too deep LOL), it instead
-"jump statement".
+performs a "jump statement".